MED5101: Applied studies in medical research and professional practice

 2. A brief written report (Maximum 250 words), akin to a journal or conference abstract.
 The written Executive summary is worth 15% of your overall Unit Grade.

 We hope that you now have a much clearer overview of what will be required during the MED5101 Unit.
-If you have any questions, please refer to the list of Frequently Asked Questions is available here.
+If you have any questions, please refer to the list of Frequently Asked Questions available below.

 Also refer to the MED5101 Handbook Entry.